leonlenk/LaTeX_OCR/README.md

 Hand2LaTeX is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.

 ## Acknowledgements
-We thank Professor Johnathan Kao as well as all the members of ACM AI.
+We thank Professor Bolei Zhou as well as all the members of ACM AI.